abbey-a/quarto-dashboard/README.md

 ## ⚠️ Viewing Instructions (Important)

 **This dashboard is a self-contained HTML file and must be downloaded and opened locally in a web browser to render correctly.**\
 GitHub’s file preview does **not** support the JavaScript required for interactive charts and tooltips.
-To viewL
+To view:

 1. Download `quarto-dashboard.html`
 2. Open the file locally in your browser
 3. View in full screen for best experience

-Tips for use and interactivity are included on the dashboard landing page.
+Further tips for use and interactivity are included on the dashboard landing page.

 ------------------------------------------------------------------------